michel-kraemer/gradle-download-task/README.md

 <br>

 This is a download task for [Gradle](http://www.gradle.org/).
-It displays progress information just as Gradle does when it retrieves an artifact from a repository.
+It **displays progress information** just like Gradle does when it retrieves an artifact from a repository.
+It is also able to **download multiple files in parallel** and supports **concurrent execution** with other tasks.

 The plugin has been successfully tested with Gradle 5.0 up to 7.3.3.
 It should work with newer versions as well.